-Condoms are an effective form of barrier contraception as they collect the man’s semen so it does not enter his partner’s vagina, mouth or anus.
-They are also the most effective way to reduce your risk of contracting a sexually transmissible infection (STI) and avoid getting your female partner pregnant during sex.
+Condoms are an effective form of barrier contraception as they collect the man’s semen, so it does not enter his partner’s vagina.
+They are also the most effective way to reduce your risk of contracting a .

-Used properly, condoms prevent your partner’s body fluids (blood or vaginal fluids) from entering your body.
-They also reduce the risk of transmission of herpes and warts.
+Used properly, condoms prevent a person’s body fluids (blood, semen or vaginal fluids) from entering their partner’s body.

-Many men and their female partners report that the use of condoms enhances their sexual enjoyment.
+Many people report that the use of condoms enhances their sexual enjoyment.
 Reasons for this include:

-- A reduced risk of pregnancy (condoms are 95 to 99 per cent effective)
+- reduced risk of pregnancy (condoms are 95 to 99% effective)

-- Fewer concerns about acquiring STIs, including HIV
+- fewer concerns about acquiring sexually transmissible infections, including HIV

-- Improved quality and duration of the erection during sexual intercourse.
+- improved quality and duration of an erection during sexual intercourse.

-Condoms are recommended every time you have vaginal, anal or oral sex.
+To avoid pregnancy, it is recommended to use them every time.
 Each condom is for one use only.
 Carry a spare condom in case you need a backup.
-If you are not confident using condoms, try practicing until you feel confident before having sex.
+If you’re not confident using condoms, before you have sex, try practising putting them on until you feel more confident.

 Choosing and storing condoms